Some Musings on Assistive AI

 This year, while I've been treading in the deep end of the AI pool, some observations are emerging about the realities of AI Agent deployment, principally because one of my clients is in the public service sector (the OSET Institute and it’s TrustTheVote® Project).
 The two other projects I’m engaged with are in the commercial sector; one as a global brand and the other a Sports-technology start-up venture.
 The trio provide an interesting spectrum of application of AI, from infinitely scalable call center agents, to a highly sophisticated athletic performance assistant, and the integration of AI concierges into the retail experience.
 The thru-line in all of them is a particular focus on the customer engagement experience as a component of a CRM strategy.

-One thing becoming clear across that spectrum: we need to be suspicious of the clams of some “predictive” models.
+One thing becoming clear across that spectrum: we need to be suspicious of the claims of some “predictive” models.
 Actually, that could be an entire article posting of it own, so let me briefly say this about that: as best I can tell, at least for social and public sector applications, nearly everyone claiming to be able to apply predictive models to social behavior is being disingenuous: many of these algorithms do not, in fact, make predictions that are any better than guesswork.
 So, for at least organizations acting in the public best interest, as well as corporate brands considering the opportunity of AI in CRM/CES I recommend avoiding this area for now; so far, they are costly expeditions.
 Remarkable gains are being made with predictive modeling and machine learning, but not without some significant challenges.
 Again, this is all probably better saved for a different post.

 However, I raise this here because in my work I am seeing some interest in AI Agents that can autonomously act on one’s behalf based on the Agent’s predictions of the individual’s wants or needs (and in the case of the public sector, acting on behalf of a citizen is downright dubious).
 This is the so-called automated AI, and at this point it requires predictive modeling where so far the juice is not worth the squeeze.
 While some brands in the corporate world may have the financial wherewithal to enjoy this intellectual frolic, I maintain that for the investment, AI can do a bunch for the customer engagement experience in an assistive capacity without needing to act autonomously on the customer’s behalf.
 In short, attempting to assume the behaviors or needs of one will conform to a model of many is a fool’s errand at this point.